Session for beginners: Your Session starts here

 Communities are group chats with lower security which can contain a very large number of members.
 Open groups are intended for large online communities, and don’t have the same security and privacy features of DMs and Groups.

 You cannot create an open group within the Session app.
-Creating Communities is somewhat technical, but we do have a guide available here
+Creating Communities is somewhat technical, but we do have a guide available here.

-icon, and insert the URL for the Community.
+To join a Community, tap the icon, and insert the URL for the Community.

 Additional security settings